Senior Writer: Hiba Ali

 Although paperwork and administration are part of the employee onboarding process, Cultural and social acclimatization, and support to reach peak productivity are essential.

-The HR onboarding process of new hires usually takes place over the first few weeks of their employment.
-An effective onboarding process may tip the scales mainly in your favor, even though it may not appear to be the case at first glance.
+The Employee onboarding process of new hires usually takes place over the first few weeks of their employment.
+An effective employee onboarding process may tip the scales mainly in your favor, even though it may not appear to be the case at first glance.

 During this time, employees learn about your work culture, get to know their managers and peers, and get their first impressions of your company.